Step-by-Step Instructions

 Step 1: Assess the Property

 - Conduct a thorough inspection of the vacant home.
-Check for any signs of damage, pest infestations, or security issues.
-Document your findings with photographs and notes.
+Look for any signs of damage, pests, or maintenance issues that may need immediate attention.
+Document your findings to create a plan for necessary repairs or maintenance.

 -